includeos/includeos.org/_src/_pages/get_started.md

 ### Testing the installation

 A successful setup enables you to build and run a virtual machine.
 There are a few demonstration services in the source folder.
 If you look in the `examples/` folder you see these.
-If you enter `demo_service` and type `boot --create-bridge .` this script will build the service and boot it using [qemu].
+If you enter `demo_service` and type `boot --create-bridge .` this script will build the service and boot it using [qemu](https://www.qemu.org/).

 ```
     $ cd examples/demo_service